BlakeRhodes/ai/README.md

 ## Errors 🔍

 Please ensure that your OpenAI API Key is correctly inserted and the `.ai-config` file is properly formatted.
-The `InvalidRequestError` will occur if there are issues with the requests sent to OpenAI.
+The `Error` will occur if there are issues with the requests sent to OpenAI.
 If you encounter any errors, please check your command line arguments or your `.ai-config` file.